I grew up in a home where when things broke, they stayed broken.

 It wasn’t so much a mindset problem—it was a money problem.
 And over time, it became both.

-A few years back, my husband and I bought a house with original appliances.
+A few years back, my husband and I bought a house with its original appliances.
 We knew they were on borrowed time and that we would eventually need to replace them.

 Three years later, the dishwasher began singing tunes of despair, warning us.
 But the warnings stopped.

-But, I did indeed find a work around: unplug it and plug it back in.
+But resourceful me found a work around: unplug it and plug it back in.(Clearly not just for computers.)

 So that’s what I did for a year and a half.
-Every day I plopped myself onto the floor, reached under my kitchen sink, and unplugged that dishwasher.
+Every day I plopped myself onto the floor, reached far under my kitchen sink, and unplugged that dishwasher.

 Sometimes once.